 Mariners’ Museum, Newport News, Virginia

-The exhibition contained more than 50 models crafted over the society’s 50-year history.
-A large array of ship models, created by about 20 different society members, were on display representing military craft, pleasure craft, small working boats, and historical boats familiar to the general public, like the USS Monitor and CSS Virginia.
+The exhibit contained more than 50 models crafted over the HRSMS’ 50-year history.
+The large array, created by about 20 different society members, was on display representing military craft, pleasure craft, small working boats, and historical boats familiar to the general public, such as the USS Monitor and CSS Virginia.

 IPMS Old Dominion Open, Richmond, Virginia